+Trying to find the best sniper in Warzone?
+There are plenty of options to pick from in Warzone Caldera, but there’s nothing quite as satisfying as a sniper rifle.
 There are a lot of factors to consider, including which attachments you choose to equip your chosen Warzone sniper with, how confident you are at judging travel time, and what your peeking skills are like.
-We’ve analysed the lot to give you the definitive answer on which Warzone sniper is best for your playing style.

-Here are the best sniper rifles in Warzone:
+Here are the best sniper rifles in Call of Duty Warzone:

 - Pelington 703

 - LW3 Tundra

 - RYTEC AMR

 Gorenko Anti-Tank Rifle

 Another sniper rifle from Vanguard, the Gorenko Anti-Tank Rifle used to be the worst weapon in this category prior to the Season 4 Reloaded update.
 The Gorenko has received a massive buff to both its aim down sights transition speed.
 This makes it considerably easier to take down enemies from great distances, though you do need to watch out for flankers.

 The 3-Line Rifle is one of the default sniper rifles brought over from Call of Duty Vanguard.
 For over half a year, the 3-Line Rifle was ignored as it couldn’t compete with the best sniper rifles in the game, but that has drastically changed over the past two seasons.
 The 3-Line Rifle has one of the best kill-death ratios out of any sniper on this list, making it a must-pick for tactical players.
 If you’re looking for a different sniping experience on Caldera, the best 3-Line Rifle loadout might be your best option.